MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/segment-configuration.md

 On the **Player Segments** page, note the following:

 1. The **Player ID** label identifies the player you currently inspecting.
-2. The **Segment** table contains a list of all segments a player belongs to.
+2. The **Segments** table contains a list of all segments a player belongs to.
 Select the **Segment name** label to configure a segment.

 ![Game Manager - Players Segments Page](media/tutorials/game-manager-players-segments-page.png)